ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ```

 That's it!
 Next time you run ProtoSchool the tutorial should be renamed and users will still have access to the status of their lesson progress.
 If a user tries to access the old URL for your tutorial or one of its lessons, they'll be redirected to the tutorial landing page at its new URL.

-### Pull Request submission

-Before submitting your pull request with the new content, please make sure to run `npm run lint` as it will be rejected if there are any linting errors reported.

 ## License